-The blue Toyota Auris was spotted ‘floating in water’ close to North Pier at around 6.20am after being stolen from a driveway in North Shore overnight.
+The blue Toyota Auris was spotted ‘floating in water’ close to North Pier at around 6.20am after being stolen from a driveway in North Shore, overnight.

-Blackpool’s two D class lifeboats carried out a ‘thorough and extensive search’ around the pier, and from Red Bank Road in Bispham to Central Pier, while Coastguard staff from Lytham and Fleetwood searched the shoreline along with police.
+Blackpool’s two D class lifeboats carried out a ‘thorough and extensive search’ around the pier, and from Red Bank Road in Bispham to Central Pier, while Coastguard staff from Lytham and Fleetwood searched the shoreline alone with police.